jblotus/explosivewebsprogramming/source/_posts/2011-06-12-unit-testing-models-with-phactory-and-phpunit.md

 <p>
   <strong>That Was Easy</strong>
   You can also do more complicated multi-table relationships and joins in your Model code, and all you have to do in your test case is create a corresponding table blueprint.
 You will also need to create any records you need in all of the tables you are testing.
 This offers you incredible flexibility as opposed to developing with fixtures since you can control what records you need when you need them.
-You also don&#8217;t need to specify every column when defining a table blueprint so you will save a ton of time over using a<a href="http://www.phpunit.de/manual/current/en/fixtures.html"> PHPUnit XML dataset</a>.
+You also don't need to specify every column when defining a table blueprint so you will save a ton of time over using a<a href="http://www.phpunit.de/manual/current/en/fixtures.html"> PHPUnit XML dataset</a>.
 </p>